jhideki/DiscordMultiPurposeBot/README.md

 Name a channel "waifu" to get ai respones.

 # Commands
-!roulette -> changes the name of a random member in the server \n !roll -> picks a random valorant character
+!roulette -> changes the name of a random member in the server <br>
+!roll -> picks a random valorant character